benedetoula/GIGA/index.md

 The enclosure of the GIGA Node was entirely custom designed and built to be adjustable, portable and transportable in a standard size carry-on for easy travel!

 For a detailed [*Bill Of Materials*](https://docs.google.com/spreadsheets/d/1M344BFzDwndOonXr7UBz_JfK02XLmgQRAvrM4X4WKnk/edit#gid=0) please check this document.

+## Firmware

+The GIGA Node firmware is built on Linux OS and includes custom code to:
+- routinely check for Quality of Service of Internet connectivity
+- geolocate the unit through its assigned IP address
+- generate a public WiFi hotspot (currently limited to 7 devices)
+- control the LED Light Indicator module and create light animations to visually communicate each stage of the Node activities
+- and run a blockchain node to permanenty store and archive data from the speedtests.

 You can use the [editor on GitHub](https://github.com/benedetoula/GIGANode/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.